l7mp/mc-wan/README.md

            protocol: TCP
    ```

-1. We create an EW egress gateway that the user may configure by attaching the adequate HTTPRoutes
+1. We create an EW egress gateway to expose the imported service to the user; this will
-   to it.
+   automatically create the shadow service for us.

    ```yaml
    apiVersion: gateway.networking.k8s.io/v1beta1